JeremiahBoothe/CS210_Project_3_Corner_Grocer/README.md

 Gaining(more->experience("C++")); helped me understand what's going on under the hood of higher level programming languages such as Kotlin, Java, Python.

+There were some great reference links provided throughout the course as well that I've added to my personal notes in obsidian.

 ## Transferable Skills
 *What skills from this project will be particularly transferable to other projects or course work?*